 Pick accommodation with real security

 Reviews rarely tell you what the street feels like after 10 p.m.
 Look for good lighting, controlled building access, and staff availability.
-Many modern rentals use smart systems—security cameras, controlled entry, or video doorbells—not to intrude on guests but to keep unauthorised visitors out.
+Many modern rentals use smart systems—Security Cameras, controlled entry, or video doorbells —not to intrude on guests but to keep unauthorised visitors out.
 For solo or long-stay travellers, that extra layer matters.

 Bring a few compact safety tools